matrix-exchange-dev/matrix-api-docs/api-v0.1.md

 ### Access URL
 Matrix market data request address

-wss://wss.matrix.co
+wss://wss.matrix.co/v1/market/notification

 ### Permission
 Read Only (Public Data)

 #### Heartbeat information
-When user's Websocket client server is connected to the Websocket server of Matrix, the server will periodically (currently set 5s interval) send ping message including a following integer:
+When user's Websocket client is connected to the Websocket server of Matrix, the server will periodically (currently set 5s interval) send ping message including a following integer:

 {"ping": 1492420473027}

-When user's Websocket client server recevies the Heartbeat information, it shoud return pong message and include the same integer value:
+When user's Websocket client recevies the Heartbeat information, it shoud return pong message and include the same integer value:

 {"pong": 1492420473027}

-<strong>When the time interval that the client server cannot receive the Pong notification from the server is greater than 30s, the server will disconnect and reconnect the client.</strong>
+<strong>When the time interval that the Websocket client cannot receive the Pong notification from the server is greater than 30s, the server will disconnect.</strong>

 #### Subscribe to Topic
-After successfully establishing the connection to Websocket server, Websocket client server will send following request to subscribe particular topic:
+After successfully establishing the connection to Websocket server, Websocket client will send following request to subscribe particular topic:

 {"action":"subscribe","symbol":"$symbol"}

 <strong>$symbol represent the currency pair information that user need to subscribe</strong>

-After successful subscription, Websocket client server will receive the confirmation:
+After successful subscription, Websocket client will receive the confirmation:

 {"status":"connected as anonymous user"}
 {"status":"subscribed"}

-After that, once the topic subscribed updates, Websocket client server will receive the updated message pushed by the server.
+After that, once the topic subscribed updates, Websocket client will receive the updated message pushed by the server.

 Take the symbol LTC_BTC as an example.
 The updated message will be displayed in the form of :